4it445-vse/Tym-5-TravelBuddy/README.md

 ## Setup Local Development

+### Requirements

+1. some GIT tool (SourceTree)
+2. local MySQL server (it is part of XAMPP for example which is easy to use and has built-in phpmyadmin)
+3. Installed NodeJS and NPM

 1. clone repository
 2. run `npm install` in both directories `/frontend` and `/backend`
 3. starting local development: